 It’s even fair to say that we have never really seen a bad review towards any of the Volvo range.
 Our first Volvo review of 2020 is the new V60 T8 AWD R-Design, the twin-engine performance hybrid.

 Can you mix hybrid and performance and be left with a good all round vehicle?
 We spent a week in the V60 to find out.

 The R-Design spec includes everything from the Momentum and Inscription while adding the following.
-Charcoal interior headliner, metal mesh inlay, R-Design exterior styling package, Chassis four-c (dynamic chassi for T8 only) and Polestar engineered rank mark on tailgate
+Charcoal interior headliner, metal mesh inlay, R-Design exterior styling package, Chassis four-c (dynamic chassis for T8 only) and Polestar engineered rank mark on tailgate.

 Our review car was the V60 T8 AWD R-Design in Bright Silver and had been optioned with the V60 Premium Pack ($6500).
-This pack included the Bowers and Wilkins Premium system, panoramic sunroof and the tinted windows.
-Including options this vehicle’s price tag was $121,400.
+This pack included the Bowers and Wilkins Premium system, panoramic sunroof and tinted windows.
+Including options, this vehicle’s price tag was $121,400.